Tofacitinib

 What is tofacitinib?

 Tofacitinib (brand name: Xeljanz®) is a tablet that belongs to a class of medicines called Janus Kinase (JAK) inhibitors.
-JAK inhibitors work by blocking signals involved in inflammation.
-Blocking these signals in rheumatoid arthritis reduces pain, stiffness, swelling and damage in the joints.
+JAK inhibitors work by blocking signals in the body that cause inflammation.
+In rheumatoid arthritis and other inflammatory conditions, reducing these signals helps reduce inflammation and pain, and helps protect the joints from further damage.

 What benefit can you expect from your treatment?